prisma/specs/errors/Readme.md

 #### Non-lift commands

 ```
-Oops, an error occured!
+Oops, an unexpected error occured!
 Find more info in the error report:
 **/path/to/dir/prisma-error-TIMESTAMP.md**

 Please help us fix the problem!